You are currently viewing Medicare Inpatient rehabilitation facility (IRF) Coverage

 Long-term Acute Care Hospital vs. IRFs

-Long-term Acute Care Hospital serves patients who still need a high level of complex care.
-The LTACH serves patients who do not need to stay in the hospital in the intensive care unit (ICU) or emergency treatment because they have been stabilized or are stable but still require.
+Furthermore, long-term Acute Care Hospitals (LTACH) serve patients who still need a high level of complex care.
+Whereas they do not serve patients who need to stay in the intensive care unit (ICU) or emergency treatment because they have been stabilized or are stable but still require it.
 See Medicare coverage determinations for specifics.

 Skilled Nursing Facility (SNFs) vs. IRFs

-A skilled nursing facility may be indicated for patients who need assistance with managing daily needs.
-These may include getting dressed, and bathed, and using the toilet.
+Moreover, a skilled nursing facility may be indicated for patients who need assistance with managing daily needs.
+These may include getting dressed and bathed and using the toilet.
 SNFs provide specific medical care in response to health conditions, injuries, and procedures.
-SNFs provide continuing care for patients who are recovering from heart attacks or shock, hip or femur fractures or surgeries, joint replacements, sepsis, and kidney, and urinary infections.
+In contrast to an IRF, SNFs provide continuing care for patients who are recovering from heart attacks or shock, hip or femur fractures or surgeries, joint replacements, sepsis, and kidney and urinary infections.

-For Medicare coverage into a skilled nursing facility, a Medicare beneficiary must commit to receiving one- and one-half hours of therapy per day.
+In other words, for Medicare coverage in a skilled nursing facility, a beneficiary must commit to receiving one and one-half hours of therapy per day.

 [i] Vertebroplasty is a procedure in which a special cement is injected into a fractured vertebra — with the goal of relieving your spinal pain and restoring your mobility.
-Not all people with fractured vertebrae are candidates for the procedure, however.
+It should be known that all people with fractured vertebrae are candidates for the procedure, however.

-[ii] Kyphoplasty is a vertebral augmentation surgery to treat fractures in the vertebra.
+[ii] Kyphoplasty is a vertebral augmentation surgery that treats fractures in the vertebra.
 These fractures may occur because of conditions such as osteoporosis or trauma.
 Vertebroplasty is a similar technique.
 Both procedures involve injecting acrylic bone cement into the fracture through a hole in the skin.

 [iii] The 13 conditions are stroke; spinal cord injury; congenital deformity; amputation; major multiple trauma; hip fracture; brain injury; neurological disorders (e.g., multiple sclerosis and Parkinson’s disease); burns; three arthritis conditions for which appropriate, aggressive, and sustained outpatient therapy has failed; and hip or knee replacement when bilateral, the patient’s body mass index is greater than or equal to 50, or the patient is age 85 or older.